apache/activemq-artemis/README.md

 ### Importing the Project

-The following steps show how to import ActiveMQ6 source into IntelliJ IDEA and setup the correct maven profile to allow running of JUnit tests from within the IDE.
+The following steps show how to import ActiveMQ Artemis source into IntelliJ IDEA and setup the correct maven profile to allow running of JUnit tests from within the IDE.
 (Steps are based on version: 13.1.4)

-* File --> Import Project --> Select the root directory of the ActiveMQ6 source folder. --> Click OK
+* File --> Import Project --> Select the root directory of the ActiveMQ Artemis source folder. --> Click OK

 This should open the import project wizard.
 From here: